RuiFSP/mlops-zoomcamp/README.md

 - Pandas, NumPy
 - SQLite for MLflow backend storage

+### Module 3: Orchestration and ML Pipelines

+In this module, I implemented workflow orchestration for the NYC taxi trip duration prediction project using Prefect.
+The work involved:

+- Building an end-to-end ML pipeline with Prefect tasks and flows
+- Implementing automated data preparation and model training processes
+- Setting up Prefect deployments with scheduling capabilities
+- Integrating MLflow tracking within the Prefect workflow
+- Containerizing the entire workflow with Docker for reproducibility
+- Creating monitoring utilities for tracking model performance
+- Implementing error handling and retry mechanisms for workflow reliability
+- Setting up a complete MLOps environment with both Prefect server and workers

+Tools & Libraries used:
+- Prefect 3.x for workflow orchestration
+- Docker for containerization
+- MLflow for experiment tracking
+- scikit-learn for modeling
+- Shell scripts for automation

 ## Setup and Installation

 This project uses Python 3.10+ and the following dependencies as defined in the `pyproject.toml` file: